 Access: Wheelchair accessible but with a step up into garden and a small step into kitchen garden (NB narrow path)

+Victorian Gothic cottage with walled garden, once owned by William Blackstone the younger (1809-1881), who built Howbery Park.
 The garden was a building site while the cottage was renovated in 2021/22.
-This will be its third season as a remodelled cottage garden with climbing roses, clematis, foxgloves, delphiniums and lavender, with hollyhocks and perennial geraniums along the Thames Street verge.
+This will be its fourth season as a remodelled cottage garden with climbing roses, clematis, foxgloves, delphiniums and lavender, and hollyhocks and perennial geraniums along the Thames Street verge.

 Access: Enter via Thames Street, wheelchair accessible but one step up from road to side gate entrance (NB narrow path)

-Grade II listed and built around 1840, Bridge House and the Coach House are riverside properties sharing an ancient brick and flint wall around the two and a half acre site.
+Grade II listed and built around 1840, Bridge House and the Coach House are riverside properties sharing an ancient brick and flint wall around the two-and-a-half-acre site.
 Several mature rare trees, notably an American Coast Redwood, a Japanese Ginkgo and the remains of an apple orchard.

 Bridge House garden has four formal beds by the house, a wide expanse of lawn leading down to the river and some woodland planting under a mature pine.
 There is an outstanding view of Wallingford Bridge from the lawn.